 - Make sure to knead the dough long enough.
 The dough should be soft, smooth, and slightly tacky (but not sticky) before the first rise.

 - Chop the apples in a small dice.
 If the apple pieces are too big, it will be hard to spread them evenly (and get them to cook evenly) in the swirls of the rolls.
-Also, no need to peel the apples if you don't want to!
+Also, peeling the apples is optional!
+Personally, I like to leave the peel on.

 - Let the rolls cool before frosting.
 If you spread the frosting on the rolls while they're still warm, it will melt.
 It'll still be delicious, but the frosting sticks much better once the rolls have cooled!